bkesterJP/content-ops-starter-jp2/content/pages/index.md

         subtitle: Fintech
         text: >
           rtzen is helping mid-market CFOs with complex treasury, AP and AR operations simplify their life.
-The company utilizes AI to ingest and analyze cashflow data streams and act on the data.
+They utilize AI to ingest and analyze cashflow data streams and act on the data.

           Current Series seed with $4M raised.